-Ulrika Dahl joined the centre in 2016 and is Professor of Gender Studies and director of the PhD program since 2018.
-Her PhD is in Cultural Anthropology and Women's Studies from UC Santa Cruz (2004) and she has been teaching gender studies since 2005.
+Ulrika Dahl joined the Centre in 2016 and is Professor of Gender Studies and Director of the PhD programme since 2018.
+Her PhD is in Cultural Anthropology and Women's Studies from UC Santa Cruz (2004) and she has been teaching gender studies since then.
 Ulrika's current etnographic research concerns queer kinship, family and reproduction through intersectional and critical race perspectives.
 She teaches family/reproduction, methods, and intersectional feminist and queer theory on all levels.

 Nyckelord: whiteness queer theory postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology reproduction affect

 Trained at US institutions (BA Magna Cum Laude Anthropology and Gender Studies, Lawrence University 1994; Ph.D.
 Anthropology and Womens Studies, University of California, Santa Cruz 2004), I worked at Södertörn University from 2004-2016 when I joined the Centre for Gender Research.
 I've also previously taught in the Swedish Program at Stockholm University (2002-2004), at UC Santa Cruz (2000-2001) and in the Nordic Research School in Interdisciplinary Gender Studies (2008 and 2009) and Intergender (2009).
 I've been a guest researcher at the Department of Gender and Cultural Studies, University of Sydney (2009) och at The Somatechnics Research Centre, Macquarie University (2010) i Australia, both times funded by STINT.
 In the fall of 2011 I was the Fulbright Hildeman Fellow at the Department of Scandinavian Studies, Gustavus Adolphus College, Minnesota.

 At the centre for Gender Research, I am director of PhD studies, co-organiser of the Queer Seminar, and an active member of the Kinship & Reproduction research group.
 I also collaborate actively with the Centre for multidisciplinary research on racism (CEMFOR) and within the new initiative Women's Mental Health through the Reproductive Lifespan (WoMHeR).
 I supervise PhD students at Södertörn University, and also co-supervise at Turku University and Lund University and mentor a Marie Curie postdoctoral fellow in Uppsala.
 From 2019-2021 I coordinate the interdisciplinary research network 'Nature as Culture: The (Re)production of Common Sense', funded by CIRCUS and consisting of 12 researchers from 7 departments in 5 faculties at Uppsala University.